CoderDojoDC/scriptcraft/activities1.md

 3. The files ending in .js are JavaScript files that you can open and edit with a text editor such as Notepad; you may want to install [TextWrangler](http://www.barebones.com/products/textwrangler/) (Mac) or [Komodo Edit](http://www.activestate.com/komodo-edit/downloads) (Mac/PC/Linux) which offer some nice features that make writing programs easier.

 4. Explore the ScriptCraft folder, open some of the scripts, and see if you can find new commands to test on your ScriptCraft server.
 When you open the files in this folder, at the top of the document, you may notice some blocks of text contained within tags like this: `/*` and `*/`.
 These are comments, which means that when the computer runs the program, it knows to ignore these blocks of text.
-Good programmers put comments in their code so that others who want to use of modify their programs later can more easily understand how it works.
+Good programmers put comments in their code so that others who want to use or modify their programs later can more easily understand how it works.

 5. As you explore the files in this folder, read the comments to see if you can figure out new commands to try on your ScriptCraft server; when you do find something that works, share it with the other kids, and show them how it works.